 In recent years, researchers noticed general links between low testosterone and other medical conditions.
 A 2006 study showed that in 2,100 men over age 45, the odds of having low testosterone were:

-• 2.4 times higher for obese men
+- 2.4 times higher for obese men

-• 2.1 times higher for men with diabetes
+- 2.1 times higher for men with diabetes

-• 1.8 times higher for men with high blood pressure
+- 1.8 times higher for men with high blood pressure

 Experts don’t suggest that low testosterone causes these conditions.
 In fact, it might be the other way around.
 That is, men with medical problems or who are in poor general health might then develop low testosterone.
+Research into the relationship between low testosterone and several other health conditions is ongoing.

 Diabetes and Low Testosterone

 A link between diabetes and low testosterone is well established.
 Men with diabetes are more likely to have low testosterone.
 And men with low testosterone are more likely to later develop diabetes.
 Testosterone helps the body’s tissues take up more blood sugar in response to insulin.
-Men with low testosterone more often have insulin resistance: they need to produce more insulin to keep blood sugar normal.

-As many as half of men with diabetes have low testosterone, when specialists randomly tested them.
-Scientists aren’t sure whether diabetes causes low testosterone, or the other way around.
+Scientists aren’t sure whether diabetes causes low testosterone or the other way around.
 More research is necessary, but short-term studies show testosterone replacement may improve blood sugar levels and obesity in men with low testosterone.

 Obesity and Low Testosterone

 There is also a tight link between obesity and low testosterone.
 Obese men are more likely to have low testosterone.
 Men with very low testosterone are also more likely to become obese.
+Fat cells metabolize testosterone to estrogen, lowering testosterone levels.

+Also, obesity reduces levels of sex hormone-binding globulin (SHBG), a protein that carries testosterone in the blood.
+Less SHBG means less testosterone.
 Losing weight through exercise can increase testosterone levels.
 Testosterone supplements in men with low testosterone can also reduce obesity slightly.

 Metabolic Syndrome and Low Testosterone

 It is the name for a condition that includes the presence of abnormal cholesterol levels, high blood pressure, waistline obesity, and high blood sugar.
-Metabolic syndrome increases the risk for heart attacks and strokes.
+Metabolic syndrome increases the risk of heart attacks and strokes.

 Studies show that men with low testosterone are more likely to develop metabolic syndrome.
 In short-term studies, testosterone replacement improved blood sugar levels and obesity in men with low testosterone.
 No one knows yet their long-range benefits and risks.